 Trucker Tax – Understanding Truck Driver Tax Deductions

 Truck drivers incur a significant amount of business expenses and the IRS offers several truck driver tax deductions for drivers’ use.
-Most of the deductions are available to truck drivers employed by a company and independent contractor truck drivers.
+Most of the company truck driver tax deductions are available to independent contractor truck drivers.
 Be aware that any employer-reimbursed expenses are not deductible.